QuentinGuenther/ProjectManager/README.md

 * React Router Dom
 * MongoDB

-With a working knowlege of these technologies you can, make a [fork](https://help.github.com/articles/fork-a-repo/), add a new featcher or fix a bug, then make a [pull request](https://help.github.com/articles/about-pull-requests/).
+With a working knowlege of these technologies you can, make a [fork](https://help.github.com/articles/fork-a-repo/), add a new feature or fix a bug, then make a [pull request](https://help.github.com/articles/about-pull-requests/).